Which are the best options to Save for College?

 - Financial aid

 The question now is can I buy or invest in both Permanent life insurance and a 529 plan?
 The answer is Yes, because while the 529 plan can only be used for education without having to pay fees and taxes; Permanent life insurance is more flexible as mentioned before, and our recommendations always as financial advisors are to diversify since we don’t want our children to feel obligated to go to college because that’s the only financial vehicle that we decided early in their lives.
 This life insurance vehicle gives you the availability to use the accumulated value for whatever you want, so bottom line, if you have financial obligations outside of college costs such as paying for expenses like travel, computers, insurance, or housing more than the university, stated prices with 529 assets creates taxable consequences plus penalties.
 Life insurance faces no limitation to “qualified expenses.”
+You might ask how does life insurance work and why is it important to understand so you can better plan your financial future.

 The five reasons why I belief Permanent life insurance its better than 529 plans: